spryker/spryker-docs/docs/scos/dev/set-up-spryker-locally/quickstart-guides-install-spryker/quickstart-guide-install-spryker-on-macos-and-linux.md

   - /docs/scos/dev/setup/quick-installation-guides/quick-installation-guide-macos-and-linux.html
 ---

 This document describes how to quickly install Spryker on MacOS or Linux in Development mode.
-If you are installing Spryker for the first time or need detailed instructions, we recommend starting with [Installing Spryker with Docker](/docs/scos/dev/set-up-spryker-locally/set-up-spryker-locally.html#prerequisites).
+If you are installing Spryker for the first time or need detailed instructions, we recommend starting with [Install Spryker](/docs/scos/dev/set-up-spryker-locally/install-spryker/install-spryker.html).

 To install Spryker on MacOS or Linux, follow these steps: